tibetan-nlp/annodoc/index.md

 we have so far identified few verbs that occur in the same form with multiple argument structures.

-In light of these considerations, it makes most sense at this point to address argument structure at the word sense level.
-Annotators are required to choose a lemma, and perhaps eventually a word sense.
-For the moment, we assume that argument structure will be handled at this level, as and when it becomes necessary.

 ### Arguments

 This section gives examples of the various argument relations.
-Because arguments can generally be [omitted](#missing-arguments), care must be taken to assign the correct roles to the arguments that are overt.
+Because arguments can generally be omitted, care must be taken to assign the correct roles to the arguments that are overt.

 #### `arg1`